How to Use

 1. Open project settings under Edit->Project Settings.

-2. Scroll until you see Online Subsystem EOS under "plugins" category.
+2. Scroll until you see Online Subsystem EOS under the "plugins" category.

 3. Enable these settings